rrumale/machine-learning-live-labs/oml-services/loading-oml-model-and-using-rest-srvices/loading-oml-model-and-using-rest-srvices.md

-# Loading an OML  model and score it using OML Services
+# Loading an OML model in OML Services and using it

-In this section of the workshop we will import and score the Decision Tree model used on the OML4PY workshop Step 3 in our Autonomous Database and score it using REST APIs
+In this section of the workshop we will import and score the Decision Tree model used on the OML4Py workshop Step 3 in our Autonomous Database and score it using REST APIs

 Estimated Time: 20 minutes